 The amount of the wage subsidy paid to the employer will vary depending on how far the apprentice has progressed through their training.
 Employers can receive up to $1,000 per month for an apprentice in their first year, and $500 per month for an apprentice in their second year.

-The Mana in Mahi programme is designed to help young people who have been on the benefit to move into employment.
+The Mana in Mahi programme is designed to help people who have been disadvantaged in the labour market to move into new jobs.

 It's available across all industries, so that businesses can grow while providing opportunities for young people to gain experience and earn qualifications.